Home The Setup The Schizoid State The Function Contacts About

 The schizoid position is a tactical retreat.
 Being around negativity, neglect, and trauma is very pernicious for the self-efficacy of any human being, let alone a child in their formative years.

-In engulfment being made by proximate people in the family system is a symptom of larger whole.
+Engulfment being exacerbated by proximate people in the family system is a symptom of a larger whole.
 A whole layered to lean on one another until it radiates all the way to the schizoid.

-But that immense pressure also builds a character capable of recognize their situation, and building and acquiring strategies to overcome their state; and change it.
+But that immense pressure also builds a character capable of recognizing their situation, and building and acquiring strategies to overcome their state; and change it.

 All our lives we live as if our lives are stories: like a sequence of lifestages and programs we must conclude in a timely and sequential manner.
 But what if the body can't hold it anymore?
 What if mental and physical health destroy the individual, thus making him unrecognizable?